 - A painless testicular lump

-- Feeling as if one testicle is larger than the other
+- Feeling as if one testicle is larger or heavier than the other

 - Testicles that look different in size

-- Pain – some people may feel pain when standing up which gets better when laying down
+- Pain – some guys may feel pain when standing up which gets better when laying down

 If I think have a varicocele, what should I do?